defuse/bqp/blog-source/content/music-production-letter-to-my-past-self.md

   and LFOs is super straightforward.
 It's popular too, so there are so lots of presets available on the Internet.
-Don't get too caught up trying to design sounds completely in Serum using only its built-in effects, I get better results when I use it to generate bright full-spectrum sounds that I then process and filter in my DAW.
+Don't get too caught up trying to design sounds completely in Serum using only its built-in effects, I get better results when I use it to generate the starting point of a sound and then I do most of the sound-design work with other effects in my DAW.
 - [Valhalla
   VintageVerb](https://valhalladsp.com/shop/reverb/valhalla-vintage-verb/) would
   be my choice if I could only have one reverb.
 I struggled for a long time trying to get Pro-R and others to sound good; Valhalla VintageVerb is great out-of-the-box for what I usually want to acheive.
-I felt like I really started to "understand" reverb once I started playing with this plugin, probably because its default setting is already really close to what I like.
+I felt like I really started to "understand" reverb once I started playing with this plugin, probably because its default setting is already really close to what I like and the interface emphasizes the important controls.
 - [Decapitator](https://www.soundtoys.com/product/decapitator/).
 In the same
   way that I didn't start to "get" reverb until I had VintageVerb, I didn't really understand how to use distortion until I got decapitator.
 I use it